madpowah/ForensicPCAP/README.md

 ============
 ABOUT
 ============
-ForensicPCAP is a Python Forensic tool to analyze a PCAP file.
+ForensicPCAP is a Python Network Forensic tool to analyze a PCAP file.

 DEPENDENCIES
 ============